 The NFL regular season starts September 10 and will run until February 7, ending with Super Bowl.
 Most matches start at around 10 AM PST / 1 PM EST, which means that some games start simultaneously.
 As a result, you’ll have to tailor your viewing schedule around specific teams or games that you want to watch.
 Below, we’ll explain how to live stream NFL games abroad, without cable:

 Note that this post will only be recommending official NFL streams so you can connect to your usual home streaming services if traveling abroad.
 While unlicensed streams are an inevitability for high-profile sporting events, there’s no reason to use them.
 These streams are often unreliable and low-quality, plus there’s no guarantee they’ll remain up for the entirety of a game.
 With so many legitimate ways to watch NFL games, there’s nothing to gain by resorting to unsanctioned live streams.

 If you are away from home you can stay safe online while streaming NFL games and beat geo-restrictions by using a VPN.
-We recommend ExpressVPN: it’s a high-speed service with an extensive server network and a wide range of advanced security features.
-Additionally, ExpressVPN is excellent for streaming as it’s one of the few remaining VPNs capable of reliably unblocking platforms like Netflix.
+We recommend NordVPN: it’s a high-speed service with an extensive server network and a wide range of advanced security features.
+Additionally, it’s excellent for streaming as it’s one of the few remaining VPNs capable of reliably unblocking platforms like Netflix.

 It only takes a minute to register.
 First, choose a subscription length (one, six, or twelve months).
 Next, complete the checkout process.
-ExpressVPN includes a 30-day money-back guarantee, which is long enough to watch the entire NFL preseason.
+NordVPN includes a 30-day money-back guarantee, which is long enough to watch the entire NFL preseason.
 If you’re unsatisfied with the service, you can cancel and receive a full refund.

 Read our full review of NordVPN.

 How to stream NFL games from anywhere with a VPN

 - Start by registering for a suitable VPN.
-We’ve already covered ExpressVPN, but NordVPN and Surfshark are both strong, low-cost alternatives.
+We’ve already covered NordVPN but Surfshark and ExpressVPN are both strong alternatives.

 - Next, download the VPN software, making sure to get the right version for your operating system.